hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 ##Prerequisites {#preq}

-* HP Helion OpenStack&#174; cloud is deployed.
-* Starter Swift nodes are functional by default as they are part of cloud deployment.
+A HP Helion OpenStack&#174; cloud must be deployed.
+Functional Swift starter nodes are created as an integral part of cloud deployment.

 ## Defining ring attributes of object-ring:1 {#define-object-ring:1}

-You should carefully plan the following ring attributes before deployment of object-ring:1.
-Once the scale-out ring is deployed you cannot change the ring attributes like **part power** and **replica count**.
+**Caution**:Plan the following ring attributes before deployment of object-ring:1 because many attributes, such as **part power** and **replica count**, cannot be changed after the ring has been deployed.

 <table style="text-align: left; vertical-align: top; width:650px;">